Riegooo/Riegooo/README.md

 # 👋 Hi there
-Computer Science student aspiring to be a Software Engineer, focused on backend development.
-Always learning, building, and improving to create efficient and scalable solutions.
+Computer Science student focused on backend development, aiming to become a Software Engineer.
+Continuously learning and building systems with a focus on efficiency and scalability.

 > “Talk is cheap.
 Show me the code.” — Linus Torvalds